abdusa3/Accounting-Partner-Settlement-System/README.md

 ## 🇺🇸 English

 ### 📌 Description
-**Internal Accounting System** is a lightweight and advanced accounting system designed to manage:
+**Accounting Partner Settlement System** is a lightweight and advanced accounting system designed to manage:
 - Revenue and expense management
 - Profit and loss tracking
 - Periodic partner settlements